jesusvallejo/Midi2Vol/README.md

 Not needed anymore.

-~~In order to make it work you'll have to edit in config.h
+~~In order to make it work you'll have to edit in config.#define PRODUCT keyboard into #define PRODUCT Nano.
-#define PRODUCT         keyboard
-into
-#define PRODUCT         Nano.
 Slider ~~